 She has won top awards in many juried shows and her work is in numerous private collections nationwide.
 Her public art commissions include a cast sculpture at Constitution Hall, Washington D.C., the Joan Scarangello Foundation To Conquer Lung Cancer Annual Award Trophy and the signature sculpture on the set of the former CNN program NewsNight with Aaron Brown.

 Catherine L. Bohrman is the daughter of the late stained glass artisan, Frederick L. Leuchs of Stockbridge, Massachusetts, whose work is found at the Masonic Memorial and the Library of Congress in Washington, DC, The National Shrine of the Divine Mercy in Stockbridge, MA, and St. John the Divine, St. Bartholomew’s Church, Riverside Church, Picasso House and West Point in New York.
-She is a great niece of well-known sculptor Augustus Lukeman, a colleague of Daniel Chester French, and perhaps best known for designing and carving Stone Mountain in Atlanta, Georgia as well as two statues in the US Capitol's Statuary Hall along with major monuments to US Presidents and historic figures throughout the United States.
+She is a great niece of well-known sculptor Augustus Lukeman, a colleague of Daniel Chester French, and perhaps best known for designing (in collaboration with French) the Gold Medal for the Pulitzer Prize.
+Lukeman also created two statues in the US Capitol's Statuary Hall, as well as major monuments to US Presidents and historic figures throughout the United States.
 She is married and has two children.